RishuBurnwal/Explainable-Predictive-Maintenance-Model/documentation/PROJECT_SUMMARY.md

 # Project Summary

 ## Overview
 The Explainable Predictive Maintenance Model is a comprehensive solution designed to predict equipment failures and provide interpretable insights into the predictions.
 This system combines machine learning with explainable AI techniques to help maintenance teams make data-driven decisions.
+It now includes a complete IoT sensor network with real-time monitoring capabilities.

 ## Key Features